Dailybreak

 Miami, Florida, USA

-Miami is the only notably large city in the United States that has been credited as being founded by a woman.
+Miami is the only well-known large city in the United States that has been credited with being founded by a woman.
 Julia Tuttle, an entrepreneur, saw the potential of the area and convinced businessman Henry Flagler to expand the Florida East Coast Railway down to Miami.

 East Rutherford, New Jersey, USA